kubanmar/madas-docs/index.rst

 `MADAS` - the MAterials DAta Similarity framework
 =================================================

-This package attempts to provide a convenient, easy-to-use solution for the analysis of similarity relations between materials data.
+This package provides a convenient, easy-to-use solution for the analysis of similarity relations between materials data.

 .. toctree::
    :maxdepth: 1